Idrinth/php-yaml-facade/README.md

 # PHP YAML Facade

 This library unifies the access to two different php-extensions and the symphony yaml component to make swithing easier.
-It fall back in the following orer:
+It falls back to implementations in the following order:

 - php yaml ( http://php.net/manual/en/book.yaml.php )
 - syck ( https://github.com/indeyets/syck )